 About this Artist

-(Paris).
-Her mentors include Paavo Järvi, Neeme Järvi, Leonid Grin, Marin Alsop, Claudio Cruz Thomas Ades, and Lera Auerbach.
-In 2019, Simone Menezes won second prize at Mawoma (Maestra Music and Women's Competition) in Vienna.
-In 2020, she launched her new orchestra, Ensemble K, a flexible ensemble specializing in the larger chamber repertoire of the 20th century.
+Simone Menezes studied conducting in Brazil, then at the École Normale de Musique in Paris, where she graduated after only one year of study.
+Her mentors include Paavo Järvi, Neeme Järvi, Leonid Grin, Marin Alsop, Claudio Cruz, Thomas Adès, and Lera Auerbach.
+In 2019, Simone Menezes won second prize at Mawoma (Music and Women Maestra Festival) in Vienna.
+In 2020, she launched her orchestra Ensemble K, a flexible ensemble specializing in the larger chamber repertoire of the 20th century.